Kisko block

-Kisko block is a CD block that forms an administrative division in the Lohardaga subdivision of Lohardaga district, in the Indian state of Jharkhand.
+Kisko block is a community development block (CD block) that forms an administrative division in the Lohardaga subdivision of Lohardaga district, which is located in the state of Jharkhand in India.

 History

 Lohardaga was made a subdivision of Ranchi district in 1972.
 Ranchi district was split into three districts namely Ranchi, Gumla and Lohardaga, in 1983.

 Maoist activities

-Lohardaga has been identified as an “A” grade highly Maoist infested district.
+Lohardaga has been identified as an "A" grade highly Maoist infested district.
 Kuru, Bhandra, Kairo, Kisko, Jowang and Senha police stations are totally affected and Lohardaga police station is partially affected.
 The Maoist outfits are mainly interested in extorting the bauxite mining and transport industry.
 The police force has been trained to take on the Maoist outfits and has been extending support at important points.
 Lohardaga has lost one Superintendent of Police, Ajay Kumar Singh, IPS in the anti-insurgency operations.